Arizona Leisure - Vacation Guide

 Only the Black Widow and Brown Recluse Spider can pose serious danger.
 They will avoid human contact and will only bite when threatened.
 Although each can cause serious pain, there have been few recorded deaths by either species.
 If you believe you've been bitten by a black widow or brown recluse, seek emergency treatment.

 Black widows are prevalent in just about all states including Arizona.
-The species found in Arizona are a very shiny black color with a pronounced bright red "hour glass" shaped narking on its underbelly.
+The species found in Arizona are a very shiny black color with a pronounced bright red "hour glass" shaped marking on its underbelly.
 The widow has a plump, round abdomen attached directly to its head.
 More about Black Widow Spiders.

 The brown recluse was once thought to only inhabit southern and mid-western states.
 But 11 species have been identified with some species now inhabiting parts of Arizona, New Mexico, Utah and Southern California.
 Those found in Arizona are often referred to as the "Arizona Brown Recluse" or "Desert Recluse".
 Colors can range from dark brown to sandy brown with all varieties identifiable by a darker brown violin-shaped marking on their backs.